 How to Handle Customs in Style

-Generally speaking you should be friendly, answer any questions truthfully, and if in doubt ask an officer for assistance.
+The best way to get through Irish customs is to be friendly, answer any questions truthfully, and if in doubt ask an officer for assistance.
 Paying taxes is always cheaper than getting caught smuggling.
 Though this low-key approach might not be for everyone: Oscar Wilde was once asked by US Customs whether he had anything to declare.
 "Nothing but my genius," quipped the Irish author.